annasm07/calculator-html/README.md

 # calculator-html

-Created a calculator using HTML / CSS / JavaScript
+As a practice, I created a calculator using HTML, CSS and JavaScript Vanilla!
+One of my first projects while learning web development and all about Javascript!